Bellorchestia quoyana: Description

-Jumping action achieved by balancing on third to last pair of legs while turning the abdomen under the body so the end of the uropods and telson press on to the ground.
+Jumping action is achieved by balancing on third to last pair of legs while turning the abdomen under the body so the end of the uropods and telson press on to the ground.
 The last two pairs of legs are held parallel to but not touching the ground.
 When the abdomen is suddenly straightened out the animal is propelled into the air.
 On landing the abdominal limbs and last two pairs of legs are used as shock absorbers to cushion the impact.

 Distribution

 Bellorchestia quoyana is found on sandy beaches all around the coasts of New Zealand.